-A brand new chapter for this volume (no prior version of this chapter existed for AM’s forebear), Ch.
-B explains where Aspie Mouse comes from, as we meet his mother and four siblings; he leaves home, finds the mouse version of MIT (university), gets his present name, impresses everyone with his abilities, and graduates with a “Mouster’s” degree, ready to find his place in the world, armed with new maturity and tools (literal & figurative).
+The first brand new chapter for this volume (no prior version of this chapter existed for Aspie Mouse’s forebear), Ch.
+B explains Aspie Mouse’s origins: we meet his mother and four siblings; he leaves home — though not on his own terms; finds the mouse version of MIT (university), where he gets his current name, impresses everyone with his abilities, and graduates with a “Mouster’s” degree — ready to find his place in the world, armed with new maturity and tools (literal & figurative).

 Notes for Chapter B, “Leaving the Nest for ‘M.I.T.‘”